Teen Choice Awards 2018 Winners: The Complete List

 Ed Sheeran

-Louis Tomlinson
+Louis Tomlinson — WINNER

 Niall Horan